Scope of practice for mātanga tapuhi nurse practitioner

 This evidence includes:

-- A minimum of 40 hours per year of professional development over a 3 year period; and
+- Professional Development - A minimum of 40 hours of professional development activities per year over the past three years.